-Environment Community priority Intended public value outcome or impact The tenants will be required to maintain the premises in accordance with the lease terms, in the interests of the longevity of the building assets provided by the Town for community purposes.
+Environment Community priority Intended public value outcome or impact premises in accordance with the lease terms, in the interests of the longevity of the building assets provided by the Town for community purposes.

 Social Community priority Intended public value outcome or impact S3 - Facilitating an inclusive community that It is important to make Town assets available for celebrates diversity. third parties able to provide services and activities that support inclusion and diversity principles.